TrackPoint, trackpad & UltraNav keyboards

 1999: RT3200

-The IBM Space Saver II (model RT3200) is the successor to the earlier Model M4-1 Space Saver Keyboard (hence the "II" in its name) and was introduced in 1999.
-They were completely different to its Model M-family predecessor though, instead featuring full-travel rubber dome key-switches, a more standard tenkeyless layout, Windows keys, and newer TrackPoint technology with a middle mouse button.
-Whilst RT3200s retain a PS/2 mouse pass-through port, they no longer support an external numeric keypad attachment, instead sporting an overlay numeric keypad on the alphanumeric keys much like the earlier Model M-based IBM Space Saving Keyboards.
-They were produced by NMB for IBM and their key feel is relatively good, however, the keys are known to bind easily on off-centre key presses.
-RT3200s were extensively used in rack-mount server console kits.
+The IBM Space Saver II (model RT3200) is the successor to the earlier Model M4-1 Space Saver Keyboard (hence the "II" in its name) and was introduced in 1999 under the OPTIONS by IBM brand.
+It was completely different to its Model M-family predecessor, instead featuring full-travel rubber dome keyswitches, a more standard tenkeyless layout, Windows keys, and newer TrackPoint technology with a middle mouse button (the first non-laptop IBM keyboard with that many).
+Whilst RT3200s retain a PS/2 mouse pass-through port, they no longer support an external numeric keypad attachment and instead sport an overlay numeric keypad across alphanumeric keys much like the earlier Model M-based IBM Space Saving Keyboards.
+It has four cable routing options underneath.
+Whilst their keyfeel is relatively good, its keys are known to bind (give more resistance) on off-centre key presses.
+RT3200 was produced by NMB for IBM and was extensively used in rack-mount server console kits.

 2001: KPD0035 & KPH0035